cheginit/curviriver/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-GeoMesher could always use more documentation, whether as part of the
+CurviRiver could always use more documentation, whether as part of the
-official GeoMesher docs, in docstrings, or even on the web in blog posts,
+official CurviRiver docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback